 IIJS Undergraduate Special Concentration Information Packet

-**Please note, the same course cannot be counted towards both a major and a concentration.** For more information on the special concentration in Jewish studies, please contact: Annela Levitov at firstname.lastname@example.org.
+**Please note, the same course cannot be counted towards both a major and a concentration.** For more information on the special concentration in Jewish studies, please contact Dana Kresel at email@example.com.

 BA/MA in Jewish Studies

-This year, for the first time, the Institute for Israel and Jewish Studies will offer a joint BA/MA option for Columbia and Barnard students.
+The Institute for Israel and Jewish Studies offers a joint BA/MA option for Columbia and Barnard students.
 This program allows qualified students to begin earning credits towards a Master’s Degree in Jewish Studies while they are still undergraduates, making it possible to complete the BA and MA degrees in as little as five years.
-For more information, click here.